nyu-mll/jiant/README.md

 For example, ``pretrain_tasks = \"sst,mnli,foo\", target_tasks = \"qnli,bar,sst,mnli,foo\"`` (HOCON notation requires escaped quotes in command line arguments).
 Note: if you want to train and evaluate on a task, that task must be in both ``pretrain_tasks`` and ``target_tasks``.

+We currently support freezing non-task-specific modules in the model while doing task-specific training as well as training those modules (via the "finetune" vs "frozen" transfer-paradigm parameter in the config/defaults.conf file).
+This is a higher level of abstraction than bert_fine_tune and openai_transformer_fine_tune because there may be additional portions of the non-task-specific modules than BERT or OpenAI.
+For example, if you wanted to freeze BERT and train an LSTM on top of BERT, followed by task-specific modules, then set bert_fine_tine = 0 and paradigm = ``finetune``.

 ## Adding New Tasks